colinmurphy/studioforty9-magento-theme/README.md

 The variable *$bp-medium* was changed from 770px to 767px to work better with twitter bootstrap in the _vars.scss file.

+### 5. JavaScript

+In the gulpfile there is an array of javascript files.
+If you for instance wanted to include twitter bootstrap js libraries you could add to this array.

 ## 6. Live Reload

 This themes use live reload to speed up the development process.
 Its adds the javascript for observing the files in the footer for localhost servers.
 If you need to remove this you can do so here.